kauralasoo/flow_cytomtery_genetics/analysis/variance_components/estimate_variance_components.md

 ```

 # Revisiting variance compoent analysis
 Finally, we can check how incopororating the most associated genetic variant into the variance component analysis changes the results.
-Although the full genotype data is publicly available for only subset of the donors, we have added the genotypes of the lead CD14 variant (rs778587) for all of the donors into GitHub.
+Although the full genotype data is publicly available for only a subset of the donors, we have added the genotypes of the lead CD14 variant (rs778587) for all of the donors into GitHub.
 First, let's import the genotypes and add them to the to flow dataset:

 ```r